bobbydwise1/word-definer-sinatra/README.md

 ## Known bugs

 * There appears to be a CSS formatting error.
 Sometimes when switching between webpages, the CSS formatting is lost.
+* The Heroku website does not appear to be working.

 ### License